 As a result, iRobot can focus exclusively on home robots, where it generates the bulk of its revenue.

 This trend should continue as iRobot dominates this decidedly niche segment with a 90% share of the U.S. market, and more than two-thirds globally.
 Its nearest competitors absorb less than 10%.

-As a result, iRobot is poised for high double-digit growth for years to come, as the home robotics market grows.
+As a result, iRobot is poised for high growth for years to come, as the home robotics market grows.

 —Outsider Club Research Team